+For this large and important public investment the county should get the best value possible from the proposed Marlins Stadium project.
 The choice of construction company makes a large difference in the overall, long-term value of public works projects.
 Traditionally (and commonly) in Miami-Dade County, public contracts are awarded to the lowest bidder in a competitive process.
 Although the County saves money initially by obtaining construction services at the lowest price, this process frequently fails to select the best contractor for the job.
 By choosing the lowest bid the County's initial savings are soon erased by construction delays, cost overruns, and a greater need for maintenance and repairs because of shoddy workmanship.
 These outcomes are built into the low-bid contractor selection method itself since it encourages cost-cutting and provides minimal and ineffective incentives for achieving quality and safety standards.

 By contrast, Best Value Contracting (BVC) is a contractor selection method that shifts the point of competition among bidders from price to quality standards in addition to price.
 Under the BVC system, bidders compete on the basis of technical merit, past performance and safety practices, local experience, worker training, and price, among other possible factors.
-BVC ensures that the construction of publicly funded projects achieves the best value for Miami-Dade County taxpayers and BVC should be the method of choice for awarding contracts on GOB-funded construction projects.
+BVC ensures that the construction of publicly funded projects achieves the best value for Miami-Dade County taxpayers and BVC should be the method of choice for awarding contracts on the proposed Marlins Stadium project.

 This report examines the need for a Best Value Contracting policy in Miami-Dade County and the benefits of such a process compared to traditional low-bid contracting.
 The first section briefly examines some of the most serious problems in South Florida's construction industry: construction delays, shoddy workmanship, and unsafe work environments.
 The second section compares low-bid to best value contracting, and reviews the empirical evidence on the cost outcomes of both methods.
-Finally, some general selection criteria are suggested for implementing BVC on the Orange Bowl renovation and the Jackson South Community Hospital renovation and expansion.
+Finally, some general selection criteria are suggested for implementing BVC on the Marlins Stadium project at the former Orange Bowl site.